f5devcentral/f5-agility-labs-xc/docs/class4/module2/lab3.rst

 Using the "In Container Diagnostic Services"

 #.
 Click on "Run Command"
 #.
-Enter "curl -sk https://adjective-animal.example.internal" (replace adjective-animal with your namespace i.e. poetic-quail)
+Enter "curl -sk https://adjective-animal.example.internal" (replace adjective-animal with your namespace ID i.e. poetic-quail)
 #.
 Click on Run Command

 |check_host|